anovos/anovos-docs/docs/using-anovos/config_file.md

 ### `numerical_expression`

+**🚧 TODO: Add a brief description.**

 #### `expression_parser`

 🔎 _Corresponds to [`transformers.expression_parser`](../api/data_transformer/transformers.md#anovos.data_transformer.transformers.expression_parser)_

+**🚧 TODO: Which columns are these expressions applied to?
+What syntax is allowed?
+Can I specify multiple blocks?**

 - `list_of_expr`: List of expressions to evaluate as new features e.g.,  ["expr1", "expr2"].
 Alternatively, expressions can be specified in a string format, where different expressions are separated by pipe delimiter “|” e.g.,  "expr1|expr2".

 - `postfix`: postfix for new feature name.Naming convention "f" + expression_index + postfix e.g. with postfix of "new",  new added features are named as f0new,  f1new etc. (Default value = "").